SBrokaw/intro-algorithms-and-machine-learning-skycak/README.md

 Skycak, J. (2021).
 Single-Variable Gradient Descent.
 In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/single-variable-gradient-descent/

 Skycak, J. (2021).
 Multivariable Gradient Descent.
 In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/multivariable-gradient-descent/

+Skycak, J. (2021).
+Merge Sort and Quicksort.
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/merge-sort-and-quicksort/